gregschmit/recurring_select/README.md

     or: or
 ```

 You have to translate JavaScript texts too by including the locale file in your assets manifest.
-Only French and English are supported for the moment.
+Only French, English and Spanish are supported for the moment.

 ```
 //= require recurring_select/en
 //= require recurring_select/fr
+//= require recurring_select/es
 ```

 For other languages include a JavaScript file like this: